4.5 Initiatives promoting social inclusion and raising awareness

 The mission of the Rights Defender (Défenseur des Droits) is to provide information about rights and to defend rights.
 That independent institution organises debates, especially work in schools, and “Film – Youth – Justice” (“Ciné – Jeune – Justice”) meetings that aim at facilitating understanding of justice and democracy through film screenings and a debate (for further information, please see 5.8).

-Youth compass (Boussole des jeunes) is a project run by the Directorate of youth, popular education and the voluntary sector (DJEPVA) of the National Ministry of Education, Youth and Sports.
+Youth compass (Boussole des jeunes) is a project run by the Directorate of youth, popular education and the voluntary sector (DJEPVA) of the National Ministry of Education and Youth.
 It is a digital platform (boussole.jeunes.gouv.fr), the purpose of which is to link young people between the ages of 16 and 30 to services able to support them and meet their requirements in different areas.
-The youths who wish to know about the mechanisms and rights to which they are entitled are put in touch with local professionals who can answer their questions and support them in their approaches and projects.
+IN order to avoid non-take up of rights, the young people who wish to know about the mechanisms and rights to which they are entitled are put in touch with local professionals who can answer their questions and support them in their approaches and projects.

-The services proposed by Boussole concern employment, training, housing, health, international mobility and even hiring.
+The services proposed by Boussole are in deployment, and concern employment, training, housing, health, international mobility and even hiring.

-Public authorities are concerned by the rise in extremism and radicalisation.
-In the face of a growing phenomenon, several measures have been put in place:
+The rise in extremism and radicalisation is one of the government's priorities.
+In the face of a growing phenomenon, several measures have been put in place against hate speech and violent extremism:

 1) Protecting minds against radicalisation